pzponge/Yestoday/Nassim_Nicholas_Taleb/Bitcoin_Currencies_and_Fragility.md

 *3\) Fallacy of safe haven, II (protection from tyrannical regimes)*: To many paranoid antigovernment individuals and of others distrustful of institutions, bitcoin has been marketed as a safe haven — also with an open invitation to fall for the fallacy that a volatile electronic token in a public setting is a place for your hidden treasure.

 By its very nature, bitcoin is open for all to see.
 The belief in one's ability to hide one's assets from the government with a public blockchain easily triangularizable at endpoints, and not just read by the FBI but also by people in their living rooms, requires a certain lack of financial seasoning and statistical understanding — perhaps even a lack of minimal common sense.
-For instance a Wolfram Research specialist was able to statistically detect and triangularize "anonymous" ransom payments made by Colonial Pipeline on May 8 in 2021 \[21\] — and it did not take long for the FBI to restore the funds.
+For instance a Wolfram Research specialist was able to statistically detect and triangularize "anonymous" ransom payments made by Colonial Pipeline on May 8 in 2021[^r21] — and it did not take long for the FBI to restore the funds.

 We can safely assume that government structures and computational power will remain stronger than those of distributed operators who, while distrusting one another, can fall prey to simple hoaxes.

-In the cyber world, connections are with people one has never met in real life; infiltration by government agents has proven to be extremely easy[^18].
+In the cyber world, connections are with people one has never met in real life; infiltration by government agents has proven to be extremely easy *\[note 18\]*.
 By comparison, the mafia required a Sicilian lineage for "friends of ours" for security clearance.
 One never knows the degree of governmental surveillance and its real capabilities.

-[^18]: This is one of the weaknesses of total decentralization.
+*\[note 17\]*: This is one of the weaknesses of total decentralization.

 The slogan "Escape government tyranny *hence* bitcoin" is similar to advertisements in the 1960s extolling the health benefits of cigarettes.

 *4\) Fallacy of the Agency problem*: One might have the impression that, by being distributed, Bitcoin would be democratic and reduce the agency problem perceived to be present among civil servants and bankers.
 Unfortunately, there appears to be a worse agency problem: a concentration of insiders hoarding what they think will be the world currency, so others would have to go to them later on for supply.
 They would be cumulatively earning trillions, with many billionaire "Hodlers" — in comparison the "evil civil servants" behind fiat money make, at best, lower middle class wages.
-This situation represents a wealth transfer to the cartel of early bitcoin accumulators[^19].
+This situation represents a wealth transfer to the cartel of early bitcoin accumulators *\[note 19\]*.

-[^19]: The "distributed" attribute of cryptocurrencies appears to lead to both con- centration and manipulation, precisely what they were supposedly designed to avoid.
-Griffin and Shams \[22\] show strong evidence of price manipulation, directly or via other cryptocurrencies such a tether, effectively printed by operators in order to prop up the price of bitcoin.
+*\[note 17\]*: The "distributed" attribute of cryptocurrencies appears to lead to both concentration and manipulation, precisely what they were supposedly designed to avoid.
+Griffin and Shams[^r22] show strong evidence of price manipulation, directly or via other cryptocurrencies such a tether, effectively printed by operators in order to prop up the price of bitcoin.

 ## Conclusion